Skip to main content

 19 mentions Positive Neutral Negative

 The game's story is widely criticized for its complete lack of narrative depth, with many reviewers noting that there is no meaningful plot, character background, or lore to engage players.
 While the gameplay offers depth and replayability, the absence of storytelling elements leaves a significant gap, making the experience feel flat and unfulfilling.
-Overall, players express a desire for more narrative content to enhance the game's framework and emotional impact.
+Reviewers express a desire for more narrative content to enhance the overall experience, especially as the game progresses through early access.

 • “There's no background story, or at least not yet, but from what I've picked up, your task as some sort of fantasy hero type is to climb a tower inhabited by dangerous creatures, each level of which is guarded by a powerful enemy, until you reach the top and vanquish the big baddy at the end.”